jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 In the first stage, we adopt a patch-based technique.
 MRI and PET images are both divided into 27 uniform patches of size 44 x 54 x 44 with 50% overlap.
 Each patch is then fed into a 3D ResNet-10 model to extract the local features of each image.
+By dividing the neuroimages into patches, we allow MNA-net to more effectively capture the local features in each patch location.

 In the second stage of the classification process, we introduce an attention-based ensemble architecture to facilitate the fusion of the different neuroimaging modalities.
 For every patch in corresponding positions between the MRI and PET patches, we extract the learnt features from the ResNet-10 models and pass them through an attention-based model.
 This model utilises self-attention mechanisms to enable the model to create shared representations of the MRI and PET features.

 In the final stage, we consolidate the features extracted from the patch-level models.
 The attention weighted multimodal features for each patch are extracted from the attention models and flattened, concatenated, and passed through a dense with sigmoid activation for the final classification.

 Due to the complexity and wideness of the architecture, training MNA-net as a single model is computationally intensive.
 Instead, we train the individual models for each classification stage separately.
 Features are extracted from each model and